Use enhanced lists

 • Setup > Project Preferences > Exchange Rates

-• Click New row at the bottom of the list.
-This option adds a new row to the table, and you enter information in each cell.
+2. Click New row at the bottom of the list.
+This option adds a new row to the table.
+Double-click in a cell to enter information in it.
+Each cell represents a field for the list item.
+Fields must exist before you see them in the list.

 Enhanced lists support these field types: